sid-anand/csci-1230-2022-FP/README.md

 We also added some new controls specific to this project:
 * G: Holding it down causes the camera to follow a smooth tour of the city based on Bezier curves
 * Slider labeled "Day to Night": Sliding it from left to right smoothly transitions the time of day from day to night
 * Slider labeled "Max Building Height": Sliding it from left to right increases the **maximum** building height and regenerates the floor plan.
-Changing the value of this slider also resets the camera to its original position (5 blocks into the city) and height).
+Changing the value of this slider also resets the camera to its original position (5 blocks into the city) and height.

 ## Known Bugs
 Increasing the maximum building height increases the probability that the Bezier camera path will collide with a building upon turning and proceed to go through it, rather than navigating around it.